nathanl/authority/README.markdown

 <a name="default_strategies">
 #### Default Strategies

-Any class method you don't define on an authorizer will use your default strategy.
-The **default** default strategy simply returns `false`, meaning that everything is forbidden.
+Any class method you don't define on an authorizer will call the `default` method on that authorizer.
+If you don't define **that**, the inherited `default` method from `Authority::Authorizer` will call your configured default strategy proc (**NOTE:** this proc will be removed in version 2.0; defining a `default` method is a more standard OOP approach.)

+The **default** default strategy proc simply returns `false`, meaning that everything is forbidden.
 This whitelisting approach will keep you from accidentally allowing things you didn't intend.

 You can configure a different default strategy.
 For example, you might want one that looks up permissions in your database: